Multiquark clustering in neutron-star matter from color-spin molecular dynamics: RESULTS

 Circles indicate the maximum central density reached in each sequence, corresponding to the maximum mass.
 The model with $g_{qK^*}/g_{q\omega}=0.5$ and the model without $s$ quarks encounter causality violation before reaching the maximum mass.
 Consequently, within the sampled set, the sound-speed analysis favors the remaining models:

 While the present condition does not violate causality within neutron-star interiors, some of our models still violate causality at higher densities.
 This reflects the fact that our framework includes relativistic effects only partially.
-A fully relativistic formulation that includes the interactions remains a task for future work.
+A fully relativistic formulation in which both the interaction terms and the kinetic energy are treated on the same relativistic footing remains a task for future work.